DavidVujic/python-polylith-docs/docs/commands.md

 `--directory`
 Show info about libraries used in a specific project.

+`--strict`
+A more narrow way of comparing third-party libraries and the actual imports.
+This is useful to rule out possible false positives.

+`--alias`
+Useful when an import differ from the library name.

+Example: the library "opencv-python" and the actual import "cv2".
+The poly libs command will likely report the "cv2" as a missing dependency.

+Using `--alias opencv-python=cv2` will make the command treat the alias as a third-party import.

 ## Check
 Validates the Polylith workspace, checking for any missing dependencies (bricks and third-party libraries):